YannickDot/notebook/js/angularjs.md

 ```

 NOTE : We now have functions to register each controller separately.
-We will use these in the next step.
+They will be really useful in the next step.

 and we only import `registerControllers` from `my-module.js` :